rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 ### Responsibilities

-- Help develop and maintain **observability**/controllability of customer environments
+- Help drive the architecture, develop, and maintain observability of customer environments
 - Help drive zero downtime (0DD) CI/CD for our team's infrastructure and app stack
 - Work directly with support engineers, operations, product management, and end-users
-- Develop automation to improve efficiency, reliability, and simplicity of clouds
+- Own automation to improve efficiency, reliability, and simplicity of clouds
 - Take high level problems and autonomously deliver solutions supported by data
 - Develop solutions that leverage and integrate existing open source technologies
 - Engage asynchronously with team members via Slack, Jira, github, and email